 Cats with light-colored fur and hairless breeds such as the Sphynx are very prone to sunburn and should be kept out of direct sunlight between 10 a.m. and 2 p.m. to reduce the risk of sunburn and minimize the long-term risk of developing skin cancers such as melanoma.

-If you suspect your cat has a skin problem, examine the affected area, take note of the symptoms you see, and contact your vet.
+If you suspect your cat has one of these common cat skin problems, examine the affected area, take note of the symptoms you see, and contact your vet.
 Any of these conditions, as well as unexplained nodules, bumps, or open sores on your cat, should be checked by your veterinarian for accurate diagnosis and treatment.